top of page

 And you definitely don’t want to go home just yet!

 Why not join us for a 5-day extension to your tour in Laos.
 A landlocked Asian nation, it's known for its pleasant climate, especially during the cool season, and also for its relaxed atmosphere, beautiful natural scenery, and relatively untouched culture.
+Laos is one of the 4 communist countries in the world and although tourism is opening up, it's still quite underdeveloped.
+Much of the tourism is aimed at backpackers following the banana pancake trail and staying in hostels, but our EVA extension is based in a very pleasant hotel with a pool, bar and easy access to the Night Market.
+Laos is an underrated destination and a perfect way to round up your authentic Southeast Asian experience.

-Day 13 - Siem Reap to Vientiane
+Day 13 - Siem Reap to Luang Prabang

 Meals: Breakfast and dinner

-Day 14 - Vientiane
+Day 14 - Kuang Si Falls

-Day 15 - Vientiane to Luang Prabang
+Day 15 - Luang Prabang

-Day 16 - Luang Prabang
+Day 16 - Silk weaving

 Accommodation: VangLuang Hotel - Luang Prabang